 If you are experiencing perimenopause or menopause and are dealing with vaginal dryness, there are lots of creams, moisturizers, gels, and even herbs to support this.
 However, it is often suggested to use lubricant – even when not having sex.
 A very popular and recommended suggestion by gynecologists and medical practitioners is Sliquid Satin!
 This product is a daily-use, moisturizing lubricant that is aloe-based, infused with seaweed extract and Vitamin E, that can be used for sexual activity or daily comfort!
 It was specifically created to support vulva owners who experience vaginal dryness due to medication, menopause, and more.
 This product is natural, light, and a little more cost-effective than some other solutions.

-As always lovelies, menopause, like many other things in life, are a part of this journey and the beauty of aging!
-Vaginal dryness, much like menopause, is often seen as taboo or even embarrassing, because it is not commonly talked about, or folks just might feel shy.
-Both of these things are something that we should continue to bring awareness to so that more people are comfortable asking questions, getting support, and finding the right products to help support them as well.
-The human body is impressive and also confusing, but that doesn’t mean we can’t all learn and share together; more likely than not, someone you know has or is experiencing the same thing.
+As always lovelies, menopause, like many other things in life, are a part of this journey.
+Its the beauty of aging!
+Vaginal dryness, much like menopause, is often seen as taboo or even embarrassing.
+Because it is not commonly talked about, or folks just might feel shy.
+Both of these things are something that we should continue to bring awareness to.
+Hopefully more people are comfortable asking questions, getting support, and finding the right products to help support them as well.
+The human body is impressive and also confusing.
+But that doesn’t mean we can’t all learn and share together; more likely than not, someone you know has or is experiencing the same thing.
 Be gentle with yourself and as always, #HeauxResponsibly!